Fig rolls are classic English biscuits have a sweet crumbly pastry encasing a delicious lightly spiced fig filling.

-I’d never made fig rolls up until the other day, so I dug out a recipe I knew I had and worked from that.
-My adapted recipe comes from British Baking, by Peyton & Byrne.
+This recipe is adapted recipe comes from British Baking, by Peyton & Byrne.
 I adapted it by keeping the pastry quite plain but it is beautifully light and crumbly and allowing the figs to do the talking.
 A little spice was used in the fig mixture which is retains a fresh fig jam like like flavour.

 Anyway, there’s no time to waste, let’s get to it and bake!